xiv3r/Kali-Linux-Termux/README.md

       apt install adb fastboot -y

+  Note: Connect your mobile to the computer then enable [Developer Option](https://www.digitaltrends.com/mobile/how-to-get-developer-options-on-android/) and enable USB Debugging

+- Now Execute

+      adb devices

+  Note:Popup and Pair your device
 - Execute the below commands, These commands will disable the phantom process killer:

       adb shell "/system/bin/device_config set_sync_disabled_for_tests persistent"